 Test out the concept with your dog

 Camping can be a drastic change for your dog, and it may be unsettling.
 You might want to do what I did, test run in the backyard.
 You can set up your tent, get things the way they will be when you actually go camping and then sleep in the tent for that night with your dog there.
+You will want to use a tent that your dog is comfy with, I have a list of the best tents for camping with dogs that you can take a read through.
+Anything that has enough space and a dedicated area for your dog is fine though.

 The test run gives your dog a chance to get used to the situation and gives you the safety net of being literally on your doorstep.
 This is the best time to test out different sleeping situations, what works and what doesn’t.
 It is also good to note if your dog will even sleep and rest in the tent or if it’s just too daunting.

 Woody and I did this exact thing, and I am so glad I did.
 I was able to learn a lot of different aspects of what he liked and didn’t about camping before we left the house.
 So now I know Woody would prefer to sleep next to my head instead of at my feet where I assumed he would sleep.
 I also know that he will want to check outside every so often if there are noises that are worrying him.
 These are all things I can deal with and help him get used to.
-Also, it’s better realizing these things at home instead of miles into the wilderness with no help.
+Also, it’s better to realize these things at home instead of miles into the wilderness with no help.

 Doggy Health Check

 Step one for any vacation or trip with your dog is to have them checked over by your veterinary surgery.
-You will have to ensure that all vaccinations, worming and medical issues are taken care of or at least under control for where you plan on camping.
+You will have to ensure that all vaccinations, worming, and medical issues are taken care of or at least under control for where you plan on camping.

 One last point regarding health is to ensure you pack a little first aid kit for your dog.
 You will be surprised how many times Woody has done something silly and ended up with a bit of an injury.
 Last time he had some small twigs caught in his paws – heartbreaking to see the little man hobbling around until I got him sorted out.